zerc/django_molder/README.rst

     :alt: Build status

-Another one painless way to working with forms and they fields

 * Free software: BSD license

 Features
 --------

-It provides multiple tags for rendering form fields in a custom template.
+It provides multiple tags to render Django form fields in a custom template.
-Bootstrap3 classes and html as default but you can simple override this for your specification - just make ``molder`` directory in your templates folder.
+Bootstrap3 classes and html as default but you can simply override extend this to fit your needs - just make ``molder`` directory in your templates folder.

 Example: